 The EITC is one of the largest and generally considered the most successful anti-poverty programs of the Federal government.
 It's also one of the few US social welfare programs widely adopted outside North America.
 It may be surprising to learn that the origin of the EITC can be traced to a proposal by conservative economist Milton Friedman.
 He had originally suggested a negative income tax, which would have replaced all welfare programs with a cash payment that declined as income rose.
 Despite the support of then President Nixon, Congressional opposition to the idea led instead to the creation of the EITC.

 The EITC, and the WFC, is a means-tested tax credit that applies only to earned income.
 The credit is calculated through a formula that considers the number of dependent children, shown below.
-A taxpayer’s EITC increases for every dollar earned until a maximum earned income threshold is reached but the credit does not decrease until a much higher phase-out threshold is reached.
-The credit is structured this way to decrease the disincentive for individuals and families at the maximum earned income threshold.

 The first state to establish its own state EITC was Rhode Island in 1986.
 Since then, twenty-two more states and the District of Columbia have created their own credits.
 Like the Federal credit, most state credits are refundable.
 Only 4 states do not provide refundable credits: Connecticut, Delaware, Maine, and Virginia.
 There are 18 states with a state income tax, but without a state version of the EITC credit.
 Households can claim both the Federal EITC and their state credit; they are not mutually exclusive.